Skip to main content

 Now may be a good time to review how you’re using your HELOC and talk with us about strategies to make the most of your available credit.

-What Does the Rate Cut Mean for Auto Loan Rates?
+How Does the Rate Cut Affect Auto Loan Rates?

-Auto loans are fixed-rate, meaning once you lock in your loan, your rate won’t change.
-While the Fed doesn’t set auto loan rates directly, its decisions affect the broader lending environment.
+Auto loans are fixed-rate, meaning once you lock in your rate, it won't change over time.
+While the Fed doesn’t set auto loan rates directly, its decisions affect the broader lending environment—which can make financing a new or used vehicle a little more affordable in the months ahead.

-Over time, this may lead to slightly more affordable options for members looking to finance a new or used vehicle.
+The impact of this latest cut may take time to show up in new loan offers, but lower borrowing costs can create opportunities for buyers who have been waiting for the right time to make a purchase.
 Even a modest shift in rates can help lower your monthly payment or expand the range of vehicles that fit within your budget.

-Are Credit Cards and Personal Loan Interest Rates Affected by the Rate Cut?
+Will Credit Cards and Personal Loan Interest Rates Be Affected by the Rate Cut?

 Most credit cards are variable-rate, meaning their APRs move up or down in response to changes in the prime rate, which typically follows the Fed’s decisions.
 That means members carrying a balance may see a little relief as rates adjust downward.

-Personal loans and lines of credit can also shift lower, depending on the product.
-While the difference may be modest, even a small reduction can help cut interest costs over time.
+Personal loans and lines of credit may also become slightly more affordable, depending on the specific product and lender.
+While the difference may be modest, even a small reduction can help cut interest costs over time—especially for those focused on paying down debt.

-Does the Fed’s Rate Cut Impact Savings Accounts?
+What Does the Fed’s Rate Cut Mean for Savings Accounts?

 Members First Credit Union’s Commitment to You

-We know that rate changes can feel complicated.
+We know that rate changes can feel complicated, especially when they affect everything from loans to savings.
 That’s why we’re here to walk you through your options, whether you’re buying a home, financing a car, or planning your financial future.

 “Behind every loan or savings account is a real family, a student, or a small business working toward something important,” says President and CEO Courtney Fifield.
 “At Members First, we don’t just look at numbers—we look at people.
 Our promise is to walk alongside our members, offering guidance and support so that financial decisions feel a little less overwhelming and a lot more empowering.
 That commitment to financial wellness and community will never change, no matter how the rates move.”